-The Rice Business Plan Competition is the world’s richest and largest graduate-level student startup competition.
-It is hosted and organized by the Rice Alliance for Technology and Entrepreneurship, which is Rice University's internationally-recognized initiative devoted to the support of entrepreneurship, and the Jesse H. Jones Graduate School of Business.
+The Company is the world’s richest and largest graduate-level student startup competition.
+It is hosted and organized by the Rice Alliance for Technology and Entrepreneurship, which is 's internationally-recognized initiative devoted to the support of entrepreneurship, and the Jesse H. Jones Graduate School of Business.
 This is the 17th year for the competition.
 In that time, it has grown from nine teams competing for $10,000 in prize money in 2001, to 42 teams from around the world competing for more than $1.5 million in cash and prizes.

 We provide an unparalleled experience for the participants by designing a diverse program over the course of three-days; with significant time designated for feedback and interaction with the judging panel.